CityPay Elements

 Small teams, proof-of-concept builds, rapid go-live scenarios

-StepMiddleware (API Key on backend)Fallback (Domain Key in browser)
+StepMiddleware (API Key on backend)Direct

 Create IntentBackend creates intent with API Key → returns intentId to browser.
 (Optionally: accept token + create intent in one middleware call.)Backend creates intent (same as Middleware).